-Yes  No 🗖
+Yes ⋈ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentivebased compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 1 No 1
+Indicate by check mark whether the registrant has submitted electronically every Interpursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the precede that the registrant was required to submit such files).
+Yes ■ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate reporting company, or an emerging growth company.
+See the definitions of "lar "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the E ge accelerated filer," "accelerated filer," Large accelerated filer □ Non-accelerated filer □ Accelerated filer ■ Smaller reporting company □ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the registrant has elected for complying with any new or revised financial accounting standards provided pursu Indicate by check mark whether the registrant has filed a report on and attestation effectiveness of its internal control over financial reporting under Section 404(b) 7262(b)) by the registered public accounting firm that prepared or issued its audit reporting under Section 404(b) 17262(b). of the Sarbanes-Oxley Act (15 U.S.C.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark of the registrant included in the filing reflect the correction of an error to previously is Indicate by check mark whether any of those error corrections are restatements that based compensation received by any of the registrant's executive officers during $\$240.10D-1(b)$ . $\square$ 1 2 2 Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 Yes $\square$ No $\blacksquare$ 2b-2 of the Act).